Pioneering wind-powered cargo ship sets sail

 It is estimated the industry is responsible for about 2.1% of global carbon dioxide (CO2) emissions.

-The Pyxis Ocean's first journey will be from China to Brazil - and will provide the first test real-world test of the wind-wing technology.
+The Pyxis Ocean's first journey will be from China to Brazil - and will provide the first real-world test of the wind-wing technology.

 Folded down when the ship is in port, they are opened when it is at sea.
 They stand 123ft (37.5m) tall and are built of the same material as wind turbines, to make them durable.